TheSoftwareHouse/rad-modules/docusaurus/docs/notifications/notifications-getting-started.md

   app:
 ```

-6. Let's add simple web app to our workspace so we will be able to connect to our notifications service
+6. Let's add simple web app to our workspace so we will be able to connect to notifications service
-  * Create API catalog
+  * Create API directory
 ```text
  mkdir api && cd api
 ```